canonical/spark-client-snap/docs/submit.md

 ```bash
 spark-client.spark-submit --deploy-mode cluster $S3_PATH_FOR_CODE_PY_FILE
 ```
-The configuration defaults can be overriden as well in the submit command as illustrated previously.
+The configuration defaults can be overriden as well in the submit command with ```--conf``` arguments as illustrated previously.